opendocsg/opendoc-supreme-court-practice-directions-2021/PART-15-Assessment of Costs Matters and Costs.md

 <br><br>

-(d)	Whenever costs are required to be assessed by virtue of the Motor Vehicles (Third-Party Risks and Compensation) Act, a bill should be drawn up for assessment between the solicitor and his or her client and another bill drawn up for assessment between the client and the other party to the proceedings in which the solicitor acted for the client.
+(d)	Whenever costs are required to be assessed by virtue of the Motor Vehicles (Third-Party Risks and Compensation) Act, a bill should be drawn up for assessment between the solicitor and his or her client <em>and</em> another bill drawn up for assessment between the client and the other party to the proceedings in which the solicitor acted for the client.
 A waiver of the filing fees for the solicitor-and-client bill may be requested when this bill is filed:

 <ul type="*">
 <li>(i)	The party-and-party bill should be filed first and the solicitor-and-client bill should reference the first bill.</li>